Sunday, April 12, 2026

 Damn it.

-I had know Alan Lance since 8th grade.
+I had known Alan Lance since 8th grade.
 We had met in 8th grade Georgia History class under the aged instruction of one Blanche Bomar at Morrow Junior High, way back in the mid 1970’s.
 I was a basically unpopular weirdo and Alan was a chunky unpopular weirdo.
 We were meant to be best friends.

 A common love of comic books and science fiction cemented our friendship.
 Alan actually introduced me to this odd paperback that he picked up in 1976 involving some movie that was coming out the following year.
 Something called Star Wars.
 We saw the first… and the last Star Wars movies together.